mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

-Each property representing a layout or paint attribute is set to an `MGLStyleValue` object, which is either an `MGLConstantStyleValue` object (for constant values) or an `MGLStyleFunction` subclass.
+Each property representing a layout or paint attribute is set to an `MGLStyleValue` object, which is either an `MGLConstantStyleValue` object (for constant values) or an `MGLStyleFunction` object (for zoom level functions).
 The style value object is a container for the raw value or function parameters that you want the attribute to be set to.

 In contrast to the JSON type that the style specification defines for each layout or paint property, the style value object often contains a more specific